DavidTPate/pendragon/README.md

 or to aid communication with the inhabitants of the Faerie Realm.

 Every character in Pendragon is superstitious to some extent and this is expressed by the starting skill value of 2.
 This minimum means that all characters know common legends.
-For example, person in King Arthur’s Britain knows that a lone faerie probably intends harm, while a band of faeries may not.
+For example, person in King Arthur's Britain knows that a lone faerie probably intends harm, while a band of faeries may not.
 Everyone knows that whenever something uncanny occurs it is due to some elf or faerie, and anything strange that is not immediately recognizable as the influence of faeries is quite possibly made by them as well.